10 Adjusting Screws for a Successful Cloud Migration

 4. Creating the Right Conditions

 Before moving to the cloud, existing infrastructure and processes must be adapted.
 This includes preparing server and application landscapes for cloud operations.
-Short-term solutions may save time, but they often create long-term risks and technical debt.
+Short-term fixes may save time but often lead to long-term risks and technical debt.

 5. Technical Planning

 Virtualization is only the first step toward cloud readiness.
-Network architecture, security, and management must also be integrated.
-Hyper-converged infrastructures (HCI) combine server, storage, and networking but are expensive for SMEs.
-A managed private cloud can be a more economical alternative.
+Network architecture, security, and management must also be considered.
+Hyper-converged infrastructures (HCI) combine compute, storage, and networking but can be expensive for SMEs.
+A managed private cloud is often a more economical alternative.

 6. Managed Cloud

-Setting up and maintaining a private cloud requires expertise and resources.
-Outsourcing through managed private cloud services reduces complexity.
-Hybrid models, where part of the infrastructure is managed externally, provide flexibility but demand internal cloud competence.
+Building and maintaining a private cloud requires expertise and resources.
+Outsourcing via managed private cloud services reduces complexity.
+Hybrid models, where part of the infrastructure is managed externally, offer flexibility but require internal cloud competence to oversee them effectively.

 Cultural and Organizational Adjusting Screws

-Cloud transformation is not only a technical process—it also changes how people work.
-Agile methods and flexible structures can only succeed when employees understand and support them.
-Training, communication, and cultural change are key success factors.
+Cloud transformation is not just a technical process—it changes how people work.
+Agile methods and flexible structures succeed only when employees understand and support them.
+Training, communication, and cultural adaptation are key success factors.

 Cloud technologies reshape workflows and organizational structures.
-Process adjustments should be seen as an ongoing improvement cycle, not a one-time project.
-Continuous optimization ensures that the company remains agile and efficient.
+Process adjustments should be viewed as a continuous improvement cycle, not a one-time project.
+Iterative optimization ensures agility and efficiency.

 9. Designing External Cooperation

 Cloudification often increases collaboration with external service providers.
 Transparent communication, clear responsibilities, and long-term partnerships are essential.
-However, companies must maintain internal expertise to manage providers effectively and remain independent.
+However, maintaining internal expertise remains critical for effective vendor management and independence.

 10. Human Resources Development

 Cloudification changes roles and required skills within IT.
-Private cloud environments need more technical specialists, while managed or hybrid models demand employees who can coordinate multiple providers and understand business-wide effects.
+Private cloud environments need more technical specialists, while managed or hybrid models require employees who can coordinate multiple providers and understand organization-wide implications.

 Source: gridscale